Charlotte Bischoff: The Nazi era

 The Reichstag Fire Decree pushed by Adolf Hitler in response to the Reichstag fire on 27 February 1933 and signed into law by President Paul von Hindenburg withdrew civil liberties and enabled the Nazis, then in key positions in government, to arrest anyone they deemed to be an enemy.
 This became first and foremost a confrontation with the KPD, but in effect, outlawed all political parties in Germany, other than the Nazi Party.
 The Enabling Act of 27 March 1933 consolidated their power and authority.
 In the first weeks of March 1933, there were 11,000 Communists arrested and by June 1933, more than half of the KPD district leaders were in detention.

 In this environment, Bischoff went to work for the propaganda department of the KPD.
 In 1934, her husband was arrested by the Nazis and sentenced to eight years at hard labor in a Zuchthaus, then afterward held in "protective custody" at Sachsenhausen concentration camp and finally, at Neuengamme concentration camp.
-He was shot on 3 May 1945 by the SS, as he tried to save himself on the Cap Arcona.
+He was shot on 3 May 1945 by the SS, as he tried to save himself on the prison ship Cap Arcona when it was bombed by the British and began to sink.

-Charlotte Bischoff went to Moscow in 1934, where until 1937, she worked for the International Relations department of the Communist International.
+Bischoff went to Moscow in 1934, where until 1937, she worked for the International Relations department of the Communist International.
 This involved travel abroad to Denmark and the Netherlands.
 In 1938, she requested to be allowed to carry out illegal work in Germany.
 She was sent to Stockholm, where important leaders of the KPD were then in exile.
 She was arrested there in 1939 as an illegal and was threatened with deportation to Germany, but was soon released.
 The Third Reich then withdrew her German citizenship.
 Bischoff then worked for the International Red Aid taking care of emigrated German Communists, collecting money and having discussions with unionized construction workers on construction sites in Sweden.

 In 1941, on behalf of the exiled leadership of the KPD, then under Herbert Wehner, Bischoff was successful in entering Germany illegally on board a freight ship.
 The trip took a month, from 29 June to the end of July.

 Bischoff then worked in Berlin with various resistance groups, especially with Red Orchestra-connected groups, such as with people involved with Kurt and Elisabeth Schumacher, with the group around Wilhelm Knöchel and around Robert Uhrig.
 She also worked on the magazine, Die Innere Front ("The Internal Front") with the Saefkow-Jacob-Bästlein Organization.
 Acting as a courier, she gave "micro materials" to contact people in these groups.

 Bischoff was one of the few members of the German Resistance able to evade arrest and she remained in Berlin, unknown, until the war's end.
 Die Innere Front was able to continue publication and distribution, even after numerous resistance fighters had been arrested, due to the work of Bischoff, Otto Grabowski, and Ernst Sieber (Widerstandskämpfer).